sagodev/fragua/README.md

 # Fragua

 **Fragua** is a modular Python library for modeling and orchestrating **ETL / ELT workflows** through explicit execution environments, strong domain boundaries, and a centralized orchestration model.

-Fragua is designed as an educational and experimental framework focused on **clarity of architecture**, **predictable execution**, and **explicit responsibility separation**.
+Fragua is designed as an educational and experimental framework focused on **architectural clarity**, **predictable execution**, and **explicit responsibility separation**.

 ---